format_list_bulleted Topic Overview

 1. Create a business purpose and scan the receipt (if the receipt is missing, create a document explaining the reason).

-2. Find the advance transaction number using the Expense Request search and upload the documents.
+2. Find the original advance transaction number using the Expense Requests search and upload the documentation set.

 Transactions that have been submitted for approval and have no rejections are typically processed in a matter of days.
-However, in some cases a transaction can stop progressing in its workflow.
-See Resource: Resolving Aging Expense Requests for guidance on how to resolve problems based on the current status.
+However, in some cases a transaction can stop progressing in its workflow; see Resource: Resolving Expense Requests for guidance on how to resolve problems based on the current status.

-The following graphic shows the stages of ERS transaction processing with associated statuses, who is responsible at that stage, and how aging is applied.
+The following graphic shows the stages of processing an expense request, who is responsible at that stage, the statuses in the system, and how aging is calculated.

 1. Initiate and prepare transaction